Beware of celebrities waving their vegan credentials like a badge of honour… they come in many guises.

 Another subscriber to the ‘not your mother, not your milk’ argument, Akala is a strong exponent of the health benefits of a vegan diet and clearly a firm believer that it prolongs virility.
 Let’s hope this best selling author keeps plenty of lead in his pencil.

 “I feel great after every meal and I know that no animals are getting hurt in the process.”

 It isn’t just Masta Killa getting his kids in on the act.
 Travis Barker and daughter Alabama, who have a pig called Chad, recently joined forces with PETA to make some noise for animals.
-Travis is also involved with hip LA eatery, Crossroads, whose mantra is “we’re defined not by what’s missing but by what it is.”
+Travis is also involved with hip plant-based LA eatery, Crossroads, whose mantra is “we’re defined not by what’s missing but by what it is.”